maptiler/manual/usage.rst

 Example of usage of the watermark: ::

- ￼maptiler -o tiles -watermark watermark_image.png map.tif
+  maptiler -o tiles -watermark watermark_image.png map.tif

 The input files and related options
 =========